20WH1A1221/II-I-Labs/C++ Lab/Experiment 4/README.md

 #### Write a C++ program to declare Struct.
 Initialize and display contents of member Variables.
 ### Step by Step Procedure of the Experiment
 Step 1 - Include the required header files (iostream.h and conio.h).
-Step 2 - Create a structure (college_info) with the following member variables. college_name, college_code, dept, and intake as data members.
+Step 2 - Create a structure (Person) with the following member variables. name, age, and intake as data members.
 Step 3 - Create a main() method.
 Step 4 - Create a variable of the above structure inside the main() method.
 Step 5 - Then, read data into member variables of that structure using structure variable with dot operator.